tytydraco/yessleep/out/David_Is_Dead.md

 Dam it.

-I am not a hero, nor am I am not the heroic type.
+I am not a hero, nor am I the heroic type.
 I want to go home and sleep in my own bed knowing my mom and dad are near.
 I hate this.

 I hear the roll of a car coming down the road, the headlights illuminating every house.
 It wasn’t until the car parked next to mine did I realize that It was Justin’s car.
 I make a shush finger, Justin immediately picked up what was going on.
 I hang up on Jane sending her a message saying Justin was here.

 Silently, Justin exited the car.
-We whispered, unsure if this thing had superheating, I hoped not.
+We whispered, unsure if this thing had super hearing, I hoped not.

 “Do you have any idea on what to do?”
 Justin whispered.